Muxite/SearchEngine/README.md

 # SearchApe
-A basic search engine using threaded web scrapers.
+A basic search engine using async webscrapers.
+It is not finished yet.